owulveryck/goMarkableStream/README.md

 ### Colorize

 This option can be activated with the `RK_CLIENT_COLORIZE=true` env variable.
-This tries to set the highlighter in yellow in the video stream.
+This tries to set the highlighter and colors in yellow in the video stream.

 **Caution** This is CPU intensive.